arkumu/arkumu.github.io/dokumentation/kontrollierte-vokabulare-und-taxonomien/equipmentarten.markdown

 **English:**

-Equipment types allow for a rough categorisation of equipment and software that was used to create artistic projects or was used in specific events, such as the digitisation of a historic record.
+Equipment types allow for a general categorization of equipment and software used in the creation of artistic projects or in other events—for example, during the digitization of a historical vinyl record.

 <br/>